MobileIgniter/ng-photon/README.md

 ## Caveats ##

-The SoftAP library included in `ngPhoton.min.js` is based on [this pull request](https://github.com/spark/softap-setup-js/pull/3) which browserifies the node.js library written by Particle.
+The SoftAP library included in `ngPhoton.min.js` is based on [this fork](https://github.com/msolters/softap-setup-js) which browserifies the node.js library written by Particle.

 Also your Photon needs to be running firmware version 0.4.4 or better.
 You can read more about flashing firmware [here](https://github.com/spark/firmware) (it's pretty easy).